 Periodontal (gum) disease effects millions of adults in the US each year, and is the leading cause of tooth loss among patients over the age of 30.
 At Tomoko Dental Associates, we include periodontal charting to track the depth of the pockets between teeth and gums each year.
 Increased pocket depth is often the earliest warning sign of periodontal disease.
 In most cases, we’re able to help patients improve their at-home oral hygiene routines and increase the number of annual professional cleanings in order to restore smile health.
-However, if periodontal disease advances, we may need to use more complex treatments.
+However, if periodontal disease advances, we may need to use more complex periodontal therapy treatments.
 Contact our team to find out more or schedule an appointment today.

 Gum disease occurs when plaque and tartar buildup at the gum line irritates, damages, or destroys gum tissue.
 In the early stages, gum disease typically causes mild irritation and bleeding gums, but left untreated, gum disease can lead to serious oral health issues including chronic bad breath (halitosis), infection, and tooth loss.
 In order to reverse the damage caused by advanced gum disease, we typically recommend a combination of scaling and root planing.
 Scaling is the systematic removal of plaque, tartar, and damaged tissue below the gum line.
 Root planing is the smoothing of tooth roots to prevent future buildup and decrease the risk for reinfection.
 Following the procedure, gum tissue is reattached and patients will need to use a special mouth rinse to protect the treated area and promote healing.